openstack/project-team-guide/doc/source/dependency-management.rst

 Removing a dependency
 ---------------------

-1. Remove the dependency from the requirements files in the project tree, including the ``lower-constraints.txt`` file.
+1. Remove the dependency from the requirements and constraints files within the project tree.
+Be sure to check the docs folder as well.
 2. Check for other projects using the dependency.
 If none do, update ``openstack/requirements`` to remove the item from ``global-requirements.txt``.